torbjornlager/book-project-home/_posts/2026-02-24-coming-together-through-rallying-around-a-shared-symbol.md

 Of course, the logos need to look 2025-modern, not 1995-modern, so these visual mockups need to be professionally rendered if they are to be taken seriously.

 Perception matters.
-A modern, compelling visual identity -- a Prolog Web logotype -- can serve as a powerful symbol of unity, innovation, and shared purpose.
+A modern, compelling visual identity -- a Prolog logotype -- can serve as a powerful symbol of unity, innovation, and shared purpose.
 It helps to present Prolog not as a relic of the past, but as a forward-looking technology ready to tackle contemporary challenges.
-This is part of the "rebranding Prolog" effort that we believe is essential.